 Use this time to check your position too – sitting evenly in the saddle with equal weight in each stirrup and sitting up straight.

 Your flatwork should encourage your horse to work over their back to help their technique over a fence.
-Jay likes to use ground poles, put out at no set distance so that your horse has to think about where he’s placing his feet.
+Jay likes to use ground poles, put out at no set distance so that your horse has to think about where they’re placing their feet.

 “It’s absolutely fine for your horse to slow down and drop their neck over the poles,” says Jay.
-“Spend a bit of time just walking over the poles in both directions to encourage your horse to look and think about where he’s putting his feet.
+“Spend a bit of time just walking over the poles in both directions to encourage your horse to look and think about where they’re putting his feet.

 Moving up to trot, ride your horse from your leg into an even contact.
 Some horses, especially youngsters, tend to fall in around the turns.

 As you trot round you want to encourage your horse to stay away from your inside leg — ask for a step or two of leg-yield so they’re stepping away from your inside leg.

 “With young horses I find that you have to hold their hand a bit,” says Jay.
-“Your contact can offer your horse a little security and connection, but he shouldn’t rely on or sit on that contact.
+“Your contact can offer your horse a little security and connection, but they shouldn’t rely on or sit on that contact.

 As you increase the pace to canter in your showjumping warm-up, you still need to ensure that your horse doesn’t fall in on the corners.

 “When the canter feels balanced, I may ride it a little more forward, but only when the time is right — there’s no point in lengthening and shortening the stride when your horse can’t maintain a regular canter rhythm,” explains Jay.